CatFish0192/Chick-Farm/README.md

 # Chick-Farm
 Chick Farm is a word game,developed and tested by "XJZY Development Team"

-We are a team of junior high school students in China, WhiteCat is responsible for code development, and CatFish0192 is responsible for code testing, maintaining repositories and writing Wiki/Readme
+XJZY Development Team is a team of junior high school students in China, WhiteCat is responsible for code development, and CatFish0192 is responsible for code testing, maintaining repositories and writing Wiki/Readme

 ## Run the code/game
 ### Windows: